Brian Kennedy (music producer)

 Brian Kennedy Seals (born August 8, 1983) is an American record producer, songwriter, and multi-instrumentalist from Kansas City, Missouri.
 He has been credited on hit singles such as "Disturbia" by Rihanna, "Forever" by Chris Brown, and "Mr. Know It All" by Kelly Clarkson, as well as hit R&B singles including "If This Isn't Love" by Jennifer Hudson, "What It Is (Block Boy)" by Doechii, and "No Time for It" by Fantasia Barrino.

 Career

 Music industry beginnings

 Born in Kansas City, Missouri, Seals was a classically trained piano prodigy, and became an accomplished pianist by the age of 8, writing his own songs and performing in the Kansas City Boys' Choir.
 He would create jazz, contemporary, and Christmas albums from his compositions.
 Seals relocated to Los Angeles in 2004 at the age of 20, beginning as a session player for Diane Warren, the Underdogs, and Babyface.
-He would eventually catch his big break in 2006, when he produced and co-wrote “My Love” on Ciara’s sophomore album, Ciara: The Evolution, securing a publishing deal.
+He would catch his big break in 2006, when he produced and co-wrote the track "My Love" from Ciara's second album, Ciara: The Evolution, leading him to secure a publishing deal.